 There will also be convergence in the areas of EDI and big data.
 In the health sector, for example, experts have developed big data platforms where enterprises load all EDI files in big data paving the way for analytics and user-friendly reports.

 Big data is not a passing trend.
 It is here to stay, and stakeholders who leverage on it can expect positive outcomes.

-BOLD VAN revolutionized the EDI VAN industry by offering unlimited data pricing making them an ideal option for companies managing big data.
+BOLD VAN revolutionized the EDI VAN industry by offering data pricing making them an ideal option for companies managing big data.
 Learn more about BOLD VAN’s Trading Partner pricing today (844) 265 3777

 Is your EDI VAN capable of growing with the needs of your company?
 Learn more about EDI VANs with Platform Capabilities?